Reviewed by Dennison O., Florida Land Acquisition Analyst at Buy Land FL

 If you own land in Broward County, from Fort Lauderdale, Hollywood, and Pembroke Pines, the best next step is to send the address or APN.
 We hear from inherited-land sellers, out-of-state owners, people dealing with back taxes, and owners with parcels that have been sitting unused, especially coastal or drainage issues and path-of-growth land.

 The county seat is Fort Lauderdale.
 Vacant land in Florida often has no street address, so APN-only submissions are normal.
-Once we can identify the parcel, we typically respond within about 24 hours with a direct next step.
+Once we can identify the parcel, we typically respond within one business day with a direct next step.

 Broward County owners usually care about certainty, speed, and whether a buyer can actually close on infill or redevelopment-positioned land without overpromising.